mrkkrp/philosophy-notes/understanding-media-mcluhan/notes.md

   without any resistance.
 The serious artist is the only person able to encounter technology with impunity, just because he is an expert aware of the changes in sense perception.’

+## 2. Media hot and cold

+* There is a basic principle that distinguishes a hot medium like radio from a cool one like the telephone, or a hot medium like the movie from a cool one like TV.
+A hot medium is one that extends one single sense in “high definition”.
+High definition is the state of being well filled with data.
+  A photograph is, visually, “high definition”.
+A cartoon is “low definition”, simply because very little visual information is provided (MK: I disagree).
+Telephone is a cool medium, or one of low definition, because the ear is given a meager amount of information.
+And speech is a cool medium of low definition, because so little is given and so much has to be filled in by the listener.
+On the other hand, hot media do not leave so much to be filled in or completed by the audience.
+Hot media are, therefore, low in participation, and cool media are high in participation or completion by the audience.
+Naturally, therefore, a hot medium like radio has very different effects on the suer from a cool medium like the telephone.
+(MK: Hotness and coolness are somewhat arbitrarily assigned.)
+* ‘No medium has its meaning or existence alone, but only in constant interplay with other media.’
+* ‘The highly developed situation is, by definition, low in opportunities of participation, and rigorous in its demands of specialist fragmentation from those who would control it.’
+* MK: I find McLuhan pretty annoying.
+He plays a smart guy, throws 100 cryptic phrases per page and instead of working on a topic in an understandable way he simply keeps on jumping all around.
+Maybe he is too clever for me, but I'd think that a truly clever person is also the one who makes the effort to be understood.